 Maria Rodale joined the family business in 1987, first working in circulation and direct marketing and eventually leading Rodale’s in-house direct marketing agency.
 In 1998, she served as director of strategy, where she led the strategic review, planning processes, and management changes that refocused the company on publishing information on healthy, active lifestyles.
 She also led the company’s Organic Living division, Rodale’s first integrated brand division, where she was Editor-in-Chief of Organic Gardening and oversaw all of Rodale’s gardening books.
 She joined the Rodale board in 1991 and was elected Chairman in 2007.

 Over the years, Maria has been recognized for her work by major organizations.
 These include: National Audubon Society, which honored her with its Rachel Carson Award in 2004; United Nations Population Fund, whose Award for the Health and Dignity of Women was given to Maria in 2007; and Auburn University gave her an International Quality of Life Award in 2014.
-Maria is also co-chair of the board at Rodale Institute, an independent, nonprofit, working farm that conducts agricultural research; and she sits on the board of the Pennsylvania Federal Reserve.
+Maria is also a member of the board at Rodale Institute, an independent, nonprofit, working farm that conducts agricultural research; and she sits on the board of the Pennsylvania Federal Reserve.